VP Harris says DNC will pour $25M into voting rights protection - News Break

 The meeting was closed to the press, but those in attendance included Sherrilyn Ifill, president and co-director of NAACP Legal Defense and Educational Fund; Derrick Johnson, CEO of the NAACP; Rev. Al Sharpton, founder and president of the National Action Network; and former Rep. Cedric Richmond (D-La.), who is senior adviser to the president.

-The post VP Harris says DNC will pour $25M into voting rights protection appeared first on Louisiana Illuminator .
+The post VP Harris says DNC will pour $25M into voting rights protection appeared first on Florida Phoenix .

 Comments / 0